trailblazer/trailblazer.github.io/gems/operation/2.0/contract.md

 Schema validations don't need a model and hence you don't have to instantiate them.

+### Dry: Guard Schema

 Dry's schemas can even be executed **before** the operation gets instantiated, if you want that.
-This is great for a quick formal check.
+This is called a *guard schema* and great for a quick formal check.
 If that fails, the operation won't be instantiated which will save time massively.

 {{  "contract_test.rb:dry-schema-first" | tsnippet : "more" }}

 Use schemas for formal, linear validations.
 Use Reform forms when there's a more complex deserialization with nesting and object state happening.

+### Dry: Explicit Schema

+As always, you can also use an *explicit* schema.

+{{  "contract_test.rb:dry-schema-explsch" | tsnippet }}

+Just reference the schema constant in the `contract` method.

+{{  "contract_test.rb:dry-schema-expl" | tsnippet }}

 ---- do it yourself
 --- contract.default / result.